webmozart/path-util/docs/usage.md

 // => /var/www/vhosts/project/httpdocs
 ```

-You can use this path together with `Path::makeRelative()` to shorten your
+Use this path together with `Path::makeRelative()` to shorten the stored paths:
-cache file:

 ```php
 $bp = '/var/www/vhosts/project/httpdocs';